 - Website.

-Fantastico castello di Babbo Natale (Lunghezza Castle)
+Fantastico Castello di Babbo Natale (Lunghezza Castle)

 If you want your family to immerse in the most magical and enchanted Christmas spirit in Rome, head to the beautiful Castello di Lunghezza.
 Located east of Rome, it’s possible to reach by train or by car if you are driving.

-Your kids will love to get lost in the toys factory, Santa Klaus’ post office, the village of the elves, and also in the house of Santa Klaus to see his bedroom, dining hall, and office.
+Your kids will love to get lost in the toy factory, Santa Klaus’ post office, the village of the elves, and also in the house of Santa Klaus to see his bedroom, dining hall, and office.

 For the whole day, your family will be entertained by live shows and artists’ performances such as dancing, music, acrobats, elves making pastries and cakes, and famous characters such as Cinderella, Masha and Bear, the Grinch, Spiderman, and characters from Frozen.